OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 .. image:: ../../images/screenshots/1024x768/pycsw_tester_describe_apiso_record.png
   :scale: 75 %

-By selecting "GetCapabilities-SOAP" and pushing the "Send" button, a SOAP request is sent to the server to advertise their web service capabilities
+By selecting "GetCapabilities-SOAP" and pushing the "Send" button, a SOAP request is sent to the server to advertise their web service capabilities:

 .. image:: ../../images/screenshots/1024x768/pycsw_tester_soap_capabillities.png
   :scale: 75 %

-Also, the user can search for data records, performing a spatial bounding box query, by selecting "GetRecords-filter-bbox" and editing the coordinates in the XML request.
+Also, the user can search for data records, performing a spatial bounding box query, by selecting "GetRecords-filter-bbox" and editing the coordinates in the XML request:

 .. image:: ../../images/screenshots/1024x768/pycsw_tester_getrecords_bbox_filter.png
   :scale: 75 %